luxfi/LPs/LPs/lp-2326-network-upgrade-and-state-migration.md

 ## Acknowledgements

 Based on Ethereum's genesis format and Avalanche's subnet migration patterns.
 Special thanks to the Lux Core Team for:
-- Implementing mainnet regenesis (P, C, X chains) with C-Chain EVM state migration
+- Implementing mainnet network upgrade (P, C, X chains) with C-Chain EVM state migration
 - Managing the 2024 Chain ID migration (7777 → 96369) to resolve EIP conflicts
 - Preserving all historical Chain ID 7777 data in the [luxfi/state](https://github.com/luxfi/state) repository
 - Launching Q-Chain as a new quantum-resistant deployment

-The regenesis process migrates C-Chain state from Chain ID 96369, which represents the legitimate continuation of the original Chain ID 7777 lineage.
+The network upgrade process migrates C-Chain state from Chain ID 96369, which represents the legitimate continuation of the original Chain ID 7777 lineage.

 ## Test Cases